 Participation in the Vanderbilt composition program has included master-classes and private lessons with composers Miguel del Aguila, Joseph Schwantner, Richard Danielpour, David Sanford, and Michael Hersch.
 In addition he has taken part in an exchange program with the Royal Academy of Music in London, exploring new performance and compositional techniques with performers/collaborators Peter Sheppard-Skærved and Chris Redgate, as well as composers David Gorton and Phil Cashian.
 In June 2012, he studied composition and orchestration privately at the Malmö Musikhögskolan with professors Staffan Storm and Bjorn-Tryggve Johannson; while in Europe, he took the opportunity to visit the UK and worked with composer Michael Finnissy for several days.

 Much of his musical inspiration has come from a cross-pollination with other art forms, such as the plastic arts and poetry.
-Many of Trey's works based on paintings have received accolades from the paintings’ creators or their estates, including the endorsement of the estates of Charley Harper and Ivon Hitchens and the personal endorsements of the internationally acclaimed Polish-Peruvian artist Fernando de Szyszlo and British semi-abstract landscape artist John Hitchens.
-Trey has also received performances at other academic organizations such as September 2012 at the University of Wisconsin - Green Bay, in March 2013 at (SUNY) Stony Brook University on Long Island, and in April 2013 at the University of Georgia in Athens and has received commsions and requests for his music from instructors, students, and professional musicians in northern and western Europe.
-He intends to pursue higher degrees in education with the eventual goal of a doctorate in composition.
-This summer he will be attending the Rocky Ridge Music Center's Young Artist Seminar session in Estes Park, CO and the HighSCORE music festival in Pavia Italy.
+Many of his works based on paintings have received accolades from the paintings’ creators or their estates, including the endorsement of the estates of Charley Harper and Ivon Hitchens, and the personal endorsement of the internationally acclaimed Polish-Peruvian artist Fernando de Szyszlo.
+Trey has also received performances at other academic organizations such as in September 2012 at the University of Wisconsin - Green Bay, in March 2013 at the University of Wisconsin - Green Bay and March 2013 at (SUNY) Stony Brook University on Long Island, and in April 2013 at the University of Georgia in Athens and has received requests for his music from instructors, students, and professional musicians in northern and western Europe.